Infinite-dimensional Hamiltonian description of a class of dissipative mechanical systems

-$\rho_o=1$.
-By comparing the generalized Hamilton's equation(\ref{eq:fluid_heq}) and Hamilton's equation in odd dimensional phase space, one can find that the Hamiltonian density does not need to satisfy the path independency requirement fully, according to to Eq. (\ref{eq:functional_derivative}) we have

-where $q_i(\bm{a})$ is the value of $q_i$ on the path of the particle $\bm{a}$ in the configuration space.
-Therefore, analogous to Eq. (\ref{eq:fluid_lagdens}), one can consider $\hat{L}$ in Eq. (\ref{eq:ex2-7a}) as a Lagrangian density of the system (\ref{eq:eq1})
+and set $\rho_o=1$.
+One thing to be noted is that, Eq. (\ref{eq:ex2-6}) describes the motion of individual particles without interaction and with constant density $\rho=1$.
+In continuum mechanics, the internal energy function $E$ is the source of the interaction (stress).
+Therefore, analogous to Eq. (\ref{eq:fluid_lagdens}), one can consider $\hat{L}$ in Eq. (\ref{eq:ex2-7a}) as a Lagrangian density of system (\ref{eq:eq1})